-- ✓ All assembly instructions have been completed. - ✓ No remaining loose parts in carton. - ✓ Battery is properly prepared and charged. - ✓ Seat is adjusted comfortably and tightened securely. - ✓ All tires are properly inflated.
-(For shipping purposes, the tires were overinflated at the factory). - ✓ Be sure mower deck is properly leveled side-to-side/ front-to-rear for best cutting results.
-(Tires must be properly inflated for leveling). - ✓ Check mower and drive belts.
-Be sure they are routed properly around pulleys and inside all belt keepers. - ✓ Check wiring.
-See that all connections are still secure and wires are properly clamped. - ✓ Before driving tractor, be sure freewheel control is in "transmission engaged" position (see "TO TRANS-PORT" in the Operation section of this manual).
+- ✓ All assembly instructions have been completed. - ✓ No remaining loose parts in carton. - ✓ Battery is properly prepared and charged.
+(Minimum 1 hour at 6 amps). - ✓ Seat is adjusted comfortably and tightened securely. - All tires are properly inflated.
+(For shipping purposes, the tires were overinflated at the factory). - Be sure mower deck is properly leveled side-to-side/ front-to-rear for best cutting results.
+(Tires must be properly inflated for leveling). - Check mower and drive belts.
+Be sure they are routed properly around pulleys and inside all belt keepers. - Check wiring.
+See that all connections are still secure and wires are properly clamped.